 - Character & Credibility: There are many instances in family law cases when a judge may weigh information or evidence to test or determine character or credibility, and it is certainly admissible to produce evidence from your social media account to persuade the court.

 Contact Us Today For Assistance

-The family law attorneys at Arwani Law Firm, PLLC have been handling contested divorces and custody issues that involve complex assets, complicated parenting plans, and other family law issues for our clients in Orlando and surrounding areas.
+The family law attorneys at Arwani Law Firm have been handling contested divorces and custody issues that involve complex assets, complicated parenting plans, and other family law issues for our clients in Orlando and surrounding areas.
 If you have any questions.
 Contact us today to find out about next steps.